ibm-cloud-docs/hpc-ibm-spectrumlsf/faqs.md

 {: #custom-image-mappings}
 {: faq}

-The mappings can be found in the `image-map.tf` file in this [GitHub repository](https://github.com/terraform-ibm-modules/terraform-ibm-hpc){: external}.
+The mappings can be found in the `image-map.tf` file in this [GitHub repository](https://github.com/terraform-ibm-modules/terraform-ibm-hpc/blob/main/modules/landing_zone_vsi/image_map.tf){: external}.

 ## Which Spectrum LSF and Spectrum Scale versions are used in cluster nodes deployed with this offering?
 {: #versions-used}
 {: faq}

-Cluster nodes that are deployed with this offering include {{site.data.keyword.spectrum_full_notm}} 10.1.0.14 Standard Edition plus Data Manager plus License Scheduler.
+By default, the cluster nodes supported for the deployment with this offering is 10.1.0.15 IBM Spectrum LSF Suite for Enterprise version.

+But if you set the LSF version to 14, then the cluster nodes are deployed in 10.1.0.14.

 See the following for a brief description of each of those programs: [{{site.data.keyword.spectrum_full_notm}} 10 family of products](https://www.ibm.com/support/pages/ibm-spectrum-lsf-101-fix-pack-14-101014){: external}

-If the cluster uses {{site.data.keyword.scale_short}} storage, the storage nodes include {{site.data.keyword.scale_full_notm}} 5.2.2-0 software.
+If the cluster uses {{site.data.keyword.scale_short}} storage, the storage nodes include {{site.data.keyword.scale_full_notm}} 5.2.3 software.
 For more information, see the [{{site.data.keyword.scale_full_notm}}](https://www.ibm.com/docs/en/storage-scale/5.2.1){: external} product documentation.

 ## Why is the CPU number displayed on an LSF worker node different than what is shown in the LSF Application Center GUI?
 {: #cpu-number-different-lsf-worker-nodes-and-application-center}